Torbung: Torbung village in Churachandpur district

-Scholar Rohlua Puia points out that the hill tribes (here Kuki-Zo people) living in border localities regard themselves as belonging to the hill districts (here Churachandpur), while the Meitei people in the same localities regarded themselves as belonging to the valley districts (here Bishnupur).

 Tedim Road (part of the National Highway 2), connecting the Imphal and Churachandpur towns, passes through Torbung.
 About 1 km to the north of Torbung is the village of Kangvai, populated by Kuki-Zo people and the headquarters of a subdivision of the Churachandpur district.
 Further north is Phougakchao Ikhai, populated by Meitei people and included in the Torbung gram panchayat.
 These overlapping district jurisdictions makes it hard to depict geographic boundaries of districts.
 (Note: For example a government-sponsored map by the Manipur Remove Sensing Applications Centre puts almost all the villages described here within the geographical precincts of the Moirang Subdivision of Bishnupur district.)

 History

 Early history

-Until late 19th century, the southern frontier of the princely state of Manipur was the southern end of the valley.
-The tribes inhabiting the southern hills were not under the control of Manipur.

-According to historian Jankhomang Guite, during the medieval period, the Tripura kingdom extended its control over the southwestern hills of present-day Manipur up to the foothills of the Thangjing range.
+According to historian Jangkhomang Guite, during the medieval period, the Tripura kingdom extended its control over the southwestern hills of present-day Manipur up to the foothills of the Thangjing range.
 Manipur was at that time focused on its eastern frontier and conducted trade with the Burmese.
 In the 17th century, with the occasional invasions of Tripura into the Imphal valley, interactions began with Tripura.

-Manipur's royal chronicle, Cheitharol Kumbaba appears to confirm these observations with an entry for 1723 CE, stating "the Takhens [Tripuris] fled of their own accord from Loklou."
-(Note: The mention of "Takhens" could be just a reference to the Kuki tribes under the control of Tripura at that time.)
-This is a likely reference to the upper reaches of the Loklai river in the hills.
-In 1744, the "Katwan of Moirang" was given the charge of dredging the river.
-There are also several mentions of "Loklaopung" (possibly a mound along the course of the river, which was dug up).
+The southern frontier of the kingdom of Manipur was the southern end of the valley, i.e., the Torbung region.

-A location called "Torbung" is first mentioned in Cheitharol Kumbaba in 1712.
-An astrologer called Chantrasekhor, who was on his way to Tripura, was murdered at the location, which was described as being near "Khuka" (Khuga River).
-In 1766, a village is said to have been established at "Torpung" by the people of "Kyamkei" under the direction of the Chantramani of Moirang.
+Manipur's royal chronicle, Cheitharol Kumbaba mentions "Torbung" for the first time in 1712.
+An astrologer called Chantrasekhor, who was on his way to Tripura, was murdered "at Torbung, near Khuka" (possible reference to the Khuga River).